projectit-org/ProjectIt-documentation/src/routes/index.md

 we have chosen this development route, read our statement on the [philosophy](010_Intro/philosophy) behind the tool.

-## What are you: a _language engineer_ or a _user_?
+## What Are You: a _Language Engineer_ or a _User_?
 We assume that people who want to use ProjectIt know at least the basics of making mini-languages.
 For instance, the terms metamodel, abstract syntax tree, scope, etc, should be familiar.
-When we address the ProjectIt user we call him or her a **language engineer**.
+When we address the ProjectIt user we call him, or her a **language engineer**.
 The people that will be using the generated work environment are simply called **users**.

-## Welcome on this site
+## Welcome, Language Engineer
 So welcome, language engineer, to the world of ProjectIt.
+This website is meant for you.
+It explains how ProjectIt can help you in creating a language and building a work environment for it.
+Please, browse through all the subjects.
-In this website you can find information on many subjects.
-You could ..
+As a start, you could ..

-* .. start by finding out what [projectional editing](010_Intro/projectional-editing) is.
+* .. find out what [projectional editing](010_Intro/projectional-editing) is.
 * .. see how you can [install and use](020_Starting/installing) ProjectIt.
 * .. find out how to define a language and its editor, etc. in the [tutorials](030_Second-level/tutorials-intro).
 * .. dive deeper into the [structure of the generated code](020_Starting/code-organisation).